xvmendozam-709/mealplanner/README.md

 #### Description:

 ## Overview
-Meal & Macro Tracker is a web application built with Flask that helps users track their daily food intake, calories and macronutrient consumption (protein, carbohydrates, and fats).
+Meal & Macro Tracker is a web application built with Flask that helps users track their daily food intake, including calories and macronutrient (protein, carbohydrates, and fats) consumption.
 The application allows users to set daily macronutrient goals and monitor their progress throughout the day.
+It also keeps a record of the last 30 weight logs with its correspondant date.
 ## Features

 ### User Authentication
 - **Registration System**: New users can create an account with a username and password
-- **Secure Login**: Passwords are hashed using Werkzeug's security functions
 - **Differentiated Error Messages**: The login system provides specific feedback:
   - "User does not exist" when the username is not registered
   - "Incorrect password" when the password is wrong for an existing user